How to Prevent Swelling During Pregnancy

-Swelling during pregnancy occurs for many reasons.
-Maternal blood volume increases by 50% and the composition of blood changes during pregnancy.
-This causes blood vessels to leak fluid into surrounding tissues.
-The increased blood volume and fluid retention (swelling) can account for up to 25% of weight gain during pregnancy.
+There are many reasons why you experience swelling during pregnancy.
+Your blood volume increases by 50% and the composition of your blood changes.
+This causes blood vessels to leak fluid into the surrounding tissues.
+The increase in blood volume and fluid retention (swelling) can account for up to 25% of the weight you gain during pregnancy.

 This “water-weight” is lost soon after delivery.
 However, the swelling during pregnancy can cause discomfort, especially during the hot summer months.